Campground Entrance Location

 - Do not camp in the Reserved Campgrounds unless invited to do so by a member of one of the groups there.
 Their areas are clearly delineated.

 - No in-ground fires are allowed.
-All fires must be in firepits raised above ground level, with at least 3 feet cleared of brush and leaves around the firepit.
+All fires must be in firepits raised above ground level, with a mesh screen covering.
+There must be at least 3 feet cleared of brush and leaves around the firepit.
+A fire extinguisher must be kept nearby.

 - No illegal drugs, firearms, fireworks, or underage drinking will be allowed on the grounds.